Bacolod City Western Visayas, Philippines Travel Guide

 Edible souvenirs like Piaya, Napoleones, Barquillos, Dried Mangoes, and Muscovado Sugar goods are popular.
 MassKara Masks (miniature or full-sized) are iconic.

-Major malls like SM City Bacolod and Ayala Malls Capitol Central offer local and international brands, department stores, and boutiques for a modern shopping experience.
+Major malls like SM City Bacolod and Ayala Malls Capitol Central provide local and global brands, big stores, and boutiques for a modern shopping experience.

-Be familiar with your home country's's customs regulations for imported goods to avoid issues.
+Be accustomed to your home country's's customs regulations for imported goods to avoid issues.

 Seek out local stores and local artisans for unique finds.